 Veja have been making vegan sneaks for well over a decade.
 These beauties are made with ecological vegan leather and of course feature the now-iconic V on the side.

 This cute t-shirt carries a message vegans everywhere can give the thumbs up.

 Best vegan health and beauty products and brands

-This cruelty-free face gel takes your skin from dull to luminous in just ten seconds, encouraging cellular turnover to ease the appearance of hyperpigmentation while evening skin tone and texture.
-Herbivore features all vegan and cruelty free ingredients while all packaging is recyclable and reusable.
+This cruelty-free face serum takes your skin from dull to luminous in just ten seconds, encouraging cellular turnover to ease the appearance of hyperpigmentation while evening skin tone and texture.
+Herbivore features all vegan and cruelty-free ingredients while all packaging is recyclable and reusable.

-e.l.f products (so called because they are for every, eye, lip and face) are cruelty-free, paraben-free, 100% vegan and extremely affordable to boot.
-An everyday must, their best-selling Flawless finish foundation delivers a lightweight semi-matte finish and blends naturally into into the skin to help restore uneven tone and texture.
+e.l.f products (so-called because they are for every eye, lip and face) are cruelty-free, paraben-free, 100% vegan and extremely affordable to boot.
+An everyday must, their best-selling Flawless finish foundation delivers a lightweight semi-matte finish and blends naturally into the skin to help restore uneven tone and texture.
 There are 40 oil-free shades which you can try out virtually and if it’s not an exact match when it arrives, you can exchange within 30 days.

 Wild eco-friendly vegan deodorant, from £12, Wild